Skip to main content

 Follow-Up

 The doctor will schedule routine check-ups after treatment.
-No hospital stay is required at any point during the process.
+No hospital stay is required at any point during the process for the radiotherapy treatment.

-For reference: radical prostatectomy ~2 hrs under general anaesthesia, 1–2 nights in hospital, Catheter for 7–10 days, 4–6 weeks recovery.
-Source: Cancer control comparable to surgery (PACE-A, European Urology 2024).
+For reference: radical prostatectomy requires general anaesthesia, 1–2 nights in hospital, Catheter for 7–21 days.

 Professor Duncan McLaren, Consultant Clinical Oncologist, Edinburgh Cancer Centre, Scotland